In a Nutshell

 Minimum Credit Score: 620

-Best for: Getting a VA loan from an expert VA lender
+Suitable for: Getting a VA loan from a professional VA lender

 Veterans United Home Loans isn’t just dedicated to veterans in name—it’s dedicated to veterans in its actions.
 Veterans United is easily the largest VA lender in the country, having issued $10.5 billion worth of VA loans in 2018.
 Its agents live, breathe, and sleep VA loans.
 More than 1,400 lenders issue VA loans, but Veterans United is the biggest and the most well-known.